 Hey, it’s Cho, and I’m here to once again ask that you all wear sunscreen!
-Yes, I understand that we are in the thick of spooky season.
-Temperatures are dropping and the clouds are thickening.
-However, this does not mean that you should let up on your use of sunscreen.
 As you all know, the sun is literally trying to kill us.
-The sun is so determined that it will penetrate through the clouds with up to 80% of its damaging effects.
-Yes, you can still get a sunburn on a cloudy day!
+The sun is so determined that it will penetrate through the clouds with up to 80% of its damaging effects even during cloudier season.
+And yes, I know that we have experienced a rough few years with sunscreen protection.
+However, there are still reputable companies out there with trusted sunscreens, and today we’re going to discuss how to pick one out!

 Just as a reminder, UVB rays are those that cause sunburns & cellular damage which can make you more susceptible to skin cancer.
 UVA rays, on the other hand, can damage collagen production and suppress your immune system.
 Both of those things can cause rapid aging.
 This is why it’s so important to wear spf.
 If you need a more detailed refresher, be sure to read my previous post about that subject matter.
 But wait!
 You can’t be bothered to add one more step to your morning routine by applying a sunscreen over your moisturizer.
 I’ve got the solution for you that is so legendary and iconic, you’re gonna gag.